Skip to main content

 Understanding Synoptic Questions

 When reviewing mark schemes for these questions, pay attention to the indicative content.
 AQA lists possible points across multiple topic areas, and the best answers weave them together rather than treating each as a separate paragraph.
-Linking arousal theory (psychology) to the fight-or-flight response (physiology) and its effect on muscle contraction demonstrates the integrated understanding that earns top-band marks.
+Linking arousal theory (psychology) to the fight-or-flight response (physiology) and its effect on muscle contraction — that’s the integrated understanding that earns top-band marks.

 Learning from Examiners’ Reports